OxyNorm Liquid is a brand of medicine containing the active ingredient oxycodone hydrochloride.

 How to take it

 Measure the dose accurately with a medicine measure.
-Using a medicine measure such as a measuring glass or syringe, will ensure that you get the correct dose.
+Using a medicine measure such as a measuring glass or oral syringe, will ensure that you get the correct dose.
 You can buy a medicine measure from your pharmacist.
 Wipe the neck of the bottle and the cap after use to assist with re-opening.

 OxyNorm liquid can be taken with some water or other fluid.